Seymour Fastpitch Association Bylaws

 Give a treasurer’s report at each SFA meeting

-Work with the director to maintain regulatory filings
+Work with the president to maintain regulatory filings

 Secretary: